vtex/delivery-packages/README.md

 **returns:**
 - **isPickupAddress**
 Type: `boolean`
-If the address refer to a pickup point
+If the address refers to a pickup point

 ## isDeliveryAddress (address)

-Verify address refer to a residential address (to deliver items)
+Verify address refers to a residential address (to deliver items)

 ##### Usage
 ```js